-The matters identified in the plan have not significantly progressed during this year although some attention has been paid to stiles and gates and maintaining footpaths The Parish Council with volunteers has been undertaking a review of the footpaths with issues reported to Somerset Council.
+The matters identified in the plan have not significantly progressed during this year although some attention has been paid to stiles and gates and maintaining footpaths.
+The PC with volunteers has been undertaking a review of the footpaths with issues reported to Somerset Council (SC).
 The latter runs schemes that Queen Camel residents can participate in that would result in further improvements and these are being promoted to residents.
-Generally, however, this is an area that needs more focus and consultation with Somerset Council, which is too reliant on delegating the responsibility to parishes and volunteers.
+A QC parish councillor has been appointed to focus on this area and to take the lead in liaising with SC.